 - Fun with Acronyms: The Union of Britain can found the Revolutionary Exportation Directory (R.E.D.), a revolutionary spy agency that works to support revolutionaries around the world.

-- Spark of the Rebellion: In the backstory of the Union of Britain, a miner strike exploded into a total syndicalist revolution when the strike was violently crushed.
+- Spark of the Rebellion: In 1925, a miner strike exploded into a total syndicalist revolution when the strike was violently crushed, eventually leading to the fall of the United Kingdom and formation of the Union of Britain.

-- Weird Trade Union: The ruling body is the Trade Unions Congress, which is for all purpose and intents the former parliament with districts replaced with trade unions.
+- Weird Trade Union: The ruling body is the Trade Unions Congress, which is for all purpose and intents the former parliament with districts replaced by trade unions.

 The current Chairman of the Trade Union Congress, Snowden maintains the unity of the factionalized TUC by showing himself as an impartial neutral candidate.
 However, he has been hinting that he will resign soon after the 1936 Congress of Trade Unions.
 The aftermath of his resignation would surely create an uncertain power struggle between the four factions of the TUC.